-After the fortress of Kabul had been besieged in this manner for three months, the Prince Kamran, taking the advantage of a dark night, effected his escape, and took the route of Zuffer.
-The King then gained possession of Kabul, but sent the Prince Hindal in pursuit of his brother: he shortly came up with the refugee, and was astonished to find him mounted on the back of a man: he was about to
+After the fortress of Kabul had been besieged in this manner for three months, the Prince Kamrān, taking the advantage of a dark night, effected his escape, and took the route of Zuffer.
+The King then gained possession of Kabul, but sent the Prince Hindal in pursuit of his brother: he shortly came up with the refugee, and was astonished to find him mounted on the back of a man: he was about to seize Kamrān, who cried out, "if you make me your prisoner the King will certainly take my life, and what will you gain by that?"

-It is related by Foster, or some other writer, that through the province of Cashmire this is not an uncommon mode of travelling.
-The porters are very strong, and have small chairs fitted to their knots or pads: it is said that a porter of Bussora will carry a pipe of wine on his back. in e Kamran, who cried out, " if you make me your reisoner the King will certainly take my life, and what will you gain by that?"
 The Prince was much affected at seeing his brother in that deplorable situation, presented him with a horse, and turned back.